rentorious/mern-stack/README.md

 ### DONE:

 - ✅ Convert to Typescript
+- ✅ Amazon S3 storage and CloudFront CD for storing/loading images
+- ✅ Fix Bug when visiting a persons page

 ### IN PROGRESS:

-- ⚡ Amazon S3 storage
+- ⚡ Comments

 ### TODO:

-- ⏳ Fix Bug when visiting a persons page
+- ⏳ Messaging
-- ⏳ Comments
+- ⏳ Upload Videos
-- ⏳Messaging